LewisDean22/Obsidian-Quiz-Generator/README.md

     - Use a JSON to store last-k quiz scores for each note, along with each note's average quiz score and the overall average across all Obsidian quizzes taken.
     - Display these statistics at the end of each quiz.
 2. Additional Quiz Modes:
-    - Search Mode – use a fuzzy search to find Markdown notes to be quizzed on.
-Navigate the top-k matches with arrow keys to select the desired note.
     - Spaced Repetition Mode (for more effective learning).
     - RAG-sourced Quizzes - store the Obsidian vault in a vector database and generate quizzes on an arbitrary topic according to the user's query.